jammus/lastfm-node/README.md

 Returns: a `LastFmSession` instance.

-If no key is supplied then the authorise() method must be used before submissions can be made.
+If no key is supplied then the authorise() method must be used before the session can be used to make authenticated calls.
 See the last.fm API documentation for more info.

 Public properties: